rundeck/docs/docs/administration/configuration/email-settings.md

 #### Custom Attached Log Output file

-When the log output is attached as a file, the file's extension can be defined by adding new settings on rudeck-config.properties.
+When the log output is attached as a file, the file's extension can be defined by adding new settings on rundeck-config.properties.
 For example:

 ```properties